junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 The man staggers when he emerges from under the bridge.
 His steps stumble so much that Dean watches and thinks, fleetingly and maliciously, *It would be justice if he just tripped and fell into the river.*

 The thought unsettles him.
 Dean blinks at himself.
 He's not killer.
 He never was, and he never will be.
 His parent, Bob and Ellen, has taught him better than this.
-There gotta be a better way that can both make the justice right and not having to kill anyone.
+There gotta be a better way that can both serve the justice and not having to kill anyone.
 Even a cruel, pathetic one like Nick.

-They follow Nick to the park and watch the man crawls into a deserted tent sitting next to the trash bin.
+They follow Nick to the park and watch the man crawl into a deserted camping tent sitting next to a trash bin.
 The burning drug smell flows out again.

 Dean stands behind the closest tree, not knowing what to do.